yoonkit/AhKuKalc/README.md

 Requirements
 1. Parse out the tokens of the string
-2. Translates the characters or words into numerical integer values
-3. Evaluates the
-4. If string evaluation is not given, then report it as -1
+2. Translates the characters or words into numerical integer values boogi.
+If string evaluation is not given, then report it as -1

 Output:
 * A tuple representing: